ef41614/JankenPyon/Assets/Photon/PhotonUnityNetworking/readme.txt

 Clean PUN Import (no demos)
     To get a clean import of PUN, just skip all folders named "Demos".
-    The folder "UtilityScripts" can be useful for rapid prototyping but the components are optional.
+    The folder "UtilityScripts" can be useful for rastring_PID prototyping but the components are optional.

 Server